-The mission of the Texas A&M University College of Agriculture and Life Sciences is to generate new knowledge and create and disseminate science-based real-world solutions at the nexus of agriculture, human health, social and economic wellbeing and environmental sustainability for the benefit of Texas, the nation and the world.
-This includes positively impacting lives and providing hands-on, first-hand learning opportunities and experiences to each student, preparing them to go beyond College Station to reach every Texan and to develop solutions for urgent global and local challenges in agriculture, health, education, public policy, economics, and the environment.
+The mission of the Department of Poultry Science at Texas A&M University is to create new basic and applied knowledge in poultry science through research that meets the needs and expectations of producers and consumers, with sustainable application through responsive agriculture.
 Appropriate evaluation guidelines and reward mechanisms for faculty members to support the mission are essential.
 This document is designed to provide a means to promote and thus retain faculty members whose excellence makes them beneficial members of the academy, while providing them with stability of employment.

-The expectations of the College of Agriculture and Life Sciences for its faculty are that they develop a scholarly and balanced approach among research, teaching, and service to achieve effectiveness and excellence in their field of endeavor.
+The expectations of the Department of Poultry Science for its faculty are that they develop a scholarly and balanced approach among research, teaching, and service to achieve effectiveness and excellence in their field of endeavor.
 The nature of scholarly innovation requires both flexibility and freedom, thus, the expectation of applying a single formula for evaluating performance is unattainable.
 That is, it is neither desirable nor feasible to specify a rigid set of evaluation guidelines (University Rule 12.01.99.M1, Section 4.4.2.2).
 Therefore, this document provides a general set of guidelines and criteria congruent with the mission of the University and the Unit; and such guidelines and criteria are used as indicators of effectiveness and excellence.

-This document articulates general college guidelines for faculty, annual review, tenure and promotion, promotion, and post-tenure review, consistent with the requirements and guidelines found in the following University documents:
+This document articulates general Unit guidelines for faculty, annual review, tenure and promotion, promotion, and post-tenure review, consistent with the requirements and guidelines found in the following University documents: